barc343/unitedbudget/README.md

 `docker run -p 80:80 --name ub-front-app unitedbudget-frontend-prod` This command run react build app in container with nginx and serve app in port 80 now frontend is avaliable on url `localhost`
+> if you quit the container you have to delete the created container to restart it `docker rm ub-front-app`

+***
+#### demo users:
+login: mark
+password: demo

+login: anna
+password: demo1234

+login: john
+password: demo1234

+***
+#### tests:
+simple tests are implemented in backend (testing api) if you will run test after run backend container step into it and run `pytest` command

+***
+TODO:
+- Pagination works only if  element count is greater than 10 and if any filter is enabled
+- Filtering not works well together